stoic-roboticist/kmriiwa_ws_devel/README.md

 ```
 $ ros2 launch kmr_navigation2 navigation2.launch.py
 ```
 Now estimate the initial position of the robot by using the "2D pose estimate" button.
-Once that is done, either set a goal by using the "2D Goal point" button, or make a waypoint route by using the rviz menu for Navigation2.
+Once that is done, either set a goal by using the "2D Goal point" button, or make a waypoint route by using the RViz menu for Navigation2.
 The robot should now be moving on its own!
 An example of path planning can be seen in the Example section.

 ## Example
 By running communications and SLAM_Toolbox, I was able to map out parts of the MANULAB at NTNU in Trondheim, Norway.